-The margin of error you can accept (5% is a common true percentage).
-It’s the percentage of error you can accept.
-When the percentage is smaller, you’re closer to the exact answer at a given confidence level but for lower margin you require a larger sample size.
+It’s the margin of error you can accept (5% is a common true percentage).
+When the percentage is smaller, you’re closer to the exact answer at a given confidence level.
+However for lower margin you require a larger sample size.

 Typical choices are 90%, 95%, or 99%

 It’s the confidence level you can accept expressed as a percentage (90%, 95% and 99% are common levels).
 It’s the percentage that expresses how confident you are with the results.
 For example, 95% confidence interval means that 19 times out of 20 the results lies within the margin of error.